Neustar does Hadoop

 Hook challenged Neustar to continue delivering trusted, neutral network services while simultaneously creating new businesses providing data analytics and real-time information services using authoritative, accurate, permissible-use data.

 At the time, Neustar’s data architecture was insufficient to meet the challenge.
-Because of storage costs and capacity limitations, the company was storing only 20 terabytes of its network data (about 1% of the total data available).
-They were only retaining that for 45 days, on a rolling basis.
+Because of storage costs and capacity limitations, the company was storing only 20 terabytes of its network data (less than 10% of the total data available).
+They were only retaining that for 60 days, on a rolling basis.
 The Neustar team took on the challenge of capturing and storing 100% of the data and to store that for at least one year.

 Mike Peterson, vice president of platforms and data architecture, knew that his team needed to accomplish three things to meet the challenge.
 They needed to: